tytydraco/yessleep/out/Broken_by_the_night.md

 The newest “designer” meds, like the DORAs, had to be specially ordered by the pharmacy.
 I was becoming so desperate as weeks past that for one called Quviviq (which had helped Matthew Perry sleep), and insurance wouldn’t cover, I shelled out $1k not knowing if it would work… it didn’t.

-Against these sleepless nights, I tried to wear down my brain by spending every day in the gym and running miles outside.
-My goal became to tire myself to sleep, and I was like a warrior fighting this battle.
-I inadvertently got into the best shape of my life.
+Against these sleepless nights, I tried to wear myself down spending every day in the gym and running miles outside.
+My goal became to tire myself to sleep.
+I was like a warrior fighting this battle and inadvertently got into the best shape of my life.
 People’s passing compliments couldn’t imagine the dark source of my transformation.
 Still, nothing changed at night.

-Piece by piece, I removed as many potential stressors around me as I could think of in the hope that putting one on the back burner might help.
+Piece by piece, I removed as many stressors around me as I could think of in the hope that putting one on the back burner might help.
 So, fighting a tug of war with my heart that exhaustion eventually won, I pushed all intensity and passion from my personal life into the background — shutting out true love in a way that’s haunted me since.

 At work, I’d been doing what I could to keep on top of running a company, masking my increasingly drained appearance and depleted mental state — reminiscent of [Edward Norton’s workplace struggle with insomnia](https://youtu.be/8pDY_9u5Sn0?feature=shared) in Fight Club.
 Anyone who saw me in those days will know that the giveaway of this scene being fiction is Norton’s eyes aren’t nearly sunken enough, as mine had become.